fengxinhhh/Concis/docs/guide/introduce.md

 - React-Native。

 For IE series browsers, you need to provide corresponding Polyfill support.
 It is recommended to use @ babel/preset env to solve the browser compatibility problem.
 If you are using umi, you can directly use the targets configuration.

+## Multi module support

+Concis supports three modules: `cjs`、`ejs`、`umd`.
+It customizes your Web running environment.
+Concis is written in `TypeScript`.
+You can enjoy intelligent prompts during use.

 ## How to contribute?